Your Cat’s Headbutting Behavior: What, Why, and Related Questions

 You should also exercise caution in how you respond to a headbutt from your kitty.
 They may not want one back.
 Instead, try offering your still forehead or hand for a follow-up bump.
-A scratch on their chin and a back stroke can also work.
+A scratch on their chin and a stroke on the back can also work.
 Treats and sweet words never hurt either.
-If your cat isn’t a headbutter, it’s not the end of the world since some cat parents face a different problem with excessive headbutting.
+If your cat isn’t a headbutter, it’s not the end of the world since some cat parents face a different problem with excessive headbutting!

 What If I Don’t Want My Cat to Headbutt Me?

-We all want our cats to love us, but not everyone wants to get cat hair stuck to their lips to find out later that they do.
+We all want our cats to love us, but not everyone wants to get cat hair stuck to their lips.
 When your kitty is taking bunting to the extreme, and you’re barely able to get a kind word out in between the headbutts, then you may have to do something about it.

 - Remove the opportunity for the behavior to happen